facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 - `-f/--update-file-location-values S3_URL` - generates token values based on file names found within specified S3 folder (see a separate section about this mode of running FormComposer)
 - `-e/--extrapolate-token-sets` - if truthy, generates Task data config based on provided form config and takon sets values
 - `-p/--permutate-sepatate-tokens` - if truthy, generates token sets values as all possible combinations of values of individual tokens
+- `-d/--directory` - sets directory where parameters above find configs to work (omittig sets default directory which is `form_composer` generator's data directory)
+- `-u/--use_presigned_urls` - works together with `--update-file-location-values` and tells that all URLs from S3 will be wrapped with special token `{{getPresignedUrl(<URL>)}}`.
+    When worker opens a task page this token will be overridden with S3 presigned URL.
+This kind of URLs is available for some period of time (default 1 hour).
+    If you want to change this period set environment variable `S3_URL_EXPIRATION_MINUTES`

 To understand what "tokens" means, read on about FormComposer config structure.